Book Your Appointment Now

 Why Do Some Canadian Doctors Refuse to Prescribe Ozempic?

-Some family physicians decline to prescribe Ozempic off-label for weight management for several reasons.
+Some family doctors decline to prescribe Ozempic off-label for weight management for several reasons.
 They may worry about long-term safety data in non-diabetic populations, prefer lifestyle interventions first, lack experience with GLP-1 titration protocols, or follow clinic policies set by health authorities.
 Others cite concerns about diverting supply from diabetic patients during shortage periods.
 None of this means you cannot access the medication — it means you may need a second opinion.
 Virtual clinics that focus on metabolic health, like TelePlus Care, see hundreds of similar cases monthly and apply Obesity Canada's evidence-based guidelines without hesitation when criteria are met.

 Doctor refusal to prescribe Ozempic Canada second opinion